-The Astronomical Clock, also known as Prague Orloj, is a medieval astronomical clock installed in 1410 and the third oldest clock in the world.
-It is a symbol of the city because of being the world's oldest working astronomical clock.
+The Astronomical Clock, also known as Prague Orloj, is a medieval astronomical clock installed in 1410.
+It is the third oldest clock in the world which is working.

-The Orloj experienced huge damages in 1945 because of Germans directed incendiary fire in an attempt to quiet the provocative broadcasting instigated by the National Committee.
-However, it was repaired by Vojtěch Sucharda, who restored the Wooden Apostles.
-The clock started working in 1948, after a significant attempt.
+The Orloj suffered huge damages in 1945 when Nazis attached the capital of Czech Republic.
+It was repaired by Vojtěch Sucharda, who restored the Wooden Apostles.
+The clock started working again in 1948.

 On October 9th, 2010, the 600th anniversary of the Astronomical Clock was celebrated with great joy and fun.
-This occasion included a light show, various animated videos and other events in the clock’s history.
-According to the local legend, the city will have to face a lot of troubles if the clock is not kept in working condition.
-If you are interested in unveiling the history of the Astronomical clock, then you should visit Prague, and get all set to explore the city with a new vision.
+The celebrations include a light show, various animated videos and many more events.
+According to the local legend, the city will suffer if the clock neglected.